LeDevDuDimanche/facebook_data_scraping/README.md

 __Parameters:__
 * `email`: login email to your Facebook account.
 * `password`: login password to your Facebook account.
 * `target_username`: Facebook profile ID which you want to crawl all images from.
-Using your browser and go to your friend's profile page, the profile ID is the string after the split character '/'.
+Using your browser and go to your friend's profile or yours, the profile ID is the string after the split character '/'.
   * For example https://www.facebook.com/johnson, the ID will be `johnson`.

 All images will be downloaded into folder `downloaded-photos`.
 The image filename will have 2 parts: 1st part contains the `target_username`, 2nd part is the random file name.